rajeevc5260/RestApi-with-nodejs-and-Express/README.md

 # RestApi-with-nodejs-and-Express
-Excercies of ReactAPi with node.js and express integration with mongodb
+Excercies of ReactApi with node.js and express integration with mongodb